andreina-francisco/andreina-francisco.github.io/_posts/2023-02-21-cim-phd-position.md

 </p>

-For [applying](https://www.uu.se/en/about-uu/join-us/details/?positionId=596823) to the position, submit a full application and you state that you would like to apply to our project.
+For [applying](https://www.uu.se/en/about-uu/join-us/details/?positionId=596823) to the position, submit a full application and state that you would like to apply to our project.

 **Deadline to apply: March 24th, 2023**